qualityshepherd/brine/posts/southern_coast.md

  10  | **Enchanted Clearing** A perfect circle of glowing fae flowers.
 Their nectar grants visions but picking them risks the wrath of their caretaker: **The Hollow Sister** (`Open Arms, Curious, The Heart`), who trades fairly but punishes theft with eternal servitude.
  11+ | No encounter

 **Twilight Sands** As day transitions into night, shifting dunes and pristine white grains shimmer with an incorporeal glow.
 This landscape presents a mystical spectacle where reality blurs and secrets are laid bare.
 Despite its brilliancy, the sand is surprisingly cold to the touch.
-But it reflects and amplifies the sun's rays with mesmerizing and blinding affect... perhaps _literally_ if gazing too long.
+But it reflects and amplifies the sun's rays with mesmerizing and blinding effect... perhaps _literally_ if gazing too long.

 Nomadic tribes lay claim to certain areas, and conflicts over resources are not uncommon among them.
 They are quick to dismiss any hint of authority from Yagul Fane and their "wizzards".